Estimating population average treatment effects from experiments with noncompliance: Application: Medicaid and health care use

 \section{Application: Medicaid and health care use}

-We apply the proposed estimator to measure the effect of Medicaid coverage on health care use for a target population of adults who may benefit from expansions to the Medicaid program.
-In particular, we examine the population of nonelderly adults in the U.S. with household incomes at or below 138\% of the Federal Poverty Level (FPL) --- which amounts to \$32,913 for a four--person household in 2014 --- who may be eligible for Medicaid following the Affordable Care Act (ACA) expansion.
+We apply the PATT-C estimator to measure the effect of Medicaid coverage on health care use for a target population of adults who may benefit from expansions to the Medicaid program.
+In particular, we examine the population of nonelderly adults in the U.S. with household incomes at or below 138\% of the Federal Poverty Level (FPL) --- which amounts to \$32,913 for a four--person household in 2014 --- who may be eligible for Medicaid following the Affordable Care Act (ACA) Medicaid expansion.

-We draw RCT data from the Oregon Health Insurance Experiment (OHIE) \citep{finkelstein2012,Taubman}, which randomly assigned Medicaid coverage to the uninsured and examined their subsequent health care use.
+We draw RCT data from the Oregon Health Insurance Experiment (OHIE) \cite{finkelstein2012,baicker2013,baicker2014,Taubman}, which randomly assigned Medicaid coverage to the uninsured and examined their subsequent health care use.
 Subsequent research calls in to question the external validity of the OHIE, which resulted in the counterintuitive finding that Medicaid increased ER use among RCT participants.
-For example, quasi-experimental studies on the impact of the 2006 Massachusetts health reform --- which served as a model for the ACA --- show that ER use decreased or remained constant following the reform \citep{miller2012effect, kolstad2012impact}.
-A challenge to the external validity of the OHIE is that it's exclusion criteria was likely more restrictive than government health insurance expansions.
+Quasi-experimental studies on the impact of the 2006 Massachusetts health reform --- which served as a model for the ACA --- show that ER use decreased or remained constant following the reform \cite{miller2012effect, kolstad2012impact}.
+Kowalski \cite{NBERw22363} re-weights the LATE estimated on the OHIE sample to a broader population in Massachusetts using observational data from the Behavioral Risk Factor Surveillance System (BRFSS) \cite{BRFSS} and finds Medicaid significantly decreased the probability of visiting the ER, and had no significant effect on the number of ER visits.